Helping You To Live Life!

 In my opinion, yoga is one of the most physically demanding exercises I have tried.
 It seems to work every muscle in your body.
 It appears that if you have a physical weakness, then yoga will expose it.

-On this note, I have observed that a number of my yoga teachers have lower back issues.
+On this note, I observed several yoga teachers have lower back issues.
 Because of this observation, I do not think yoga causes lower back pain.
-Rather I believe that yoga highlights that somebody has an underlying reason why they developed lower back pain.
-For one of my instructors who I am treating the cause of lower back pain was her irritable bowel syndrome (IBS).
+Rather I believe that yoga highlights that somebody has an underlying reason for developing lower back pain.
+For one of my instructors, who I am treating, the cause of lower back pain was her irritable bowel syndrome (IBS).
 Once we started to help her IBS, her owner back pain improved.

 I need a community to motivate me to exercise.
 I am not a big fan of doing exercise on your own.
 I never give tasks to people because they rarely find the time or motivation to do them.
 Yoga classes have a double benefit of exercise and the healing properties of a community.